altunixon/wips/lns/altina_ln/ASP-142-Post_2_of_5.md

 And fell silent.<br/>
 Regis scratched his head.<br/>
 "… You will reveal your attitude if you think that, which is the troubling part."<br/>
-Altina said to Regis with a similar tone:
+Altina said to Regis with a similar tone:<br/>
 "Don’t keep playing the role of the villain.
 Not everyone can conceal their emotions completely."<br/>
 Her actions felt really mature.<br/>
 It was true that if people get too emotional, they would act irrationally.<br/>